avecnavadita/qbasic-blog/_posts/2021-7-19-alphabets.md

 ## Introduction
 This program prints alphabets with their ASCII Code.

+# What is a ASCII Code?
+ASCII Code is a code for representing English characters as numbers

 ## Algorithm
 1. Start
 1. Make a variable for the ASCII code of caital A to Z